 About Emei Shan

+Emei Shan is also noted for its rich range of plants and animals at the eastern edge of the Himalayan highlands.
 It’s worth mentioning the monkeys found at Emei Shan which are known for their aggressive behaviour.

 The town of Emei is the transport hub and lies 6.5km east of the park entrance.
 Most buses terminate at Emei Shan central station, directly opposite Emei Railway Station.
 The High-Speed Train Station is the closest to Baoguo Village, around 4km away.

 A taxi from Emei town to Baoguo Village is about ¥25.
 Local bus 8 connects the Emei town train station with the park entrance.
 You can get the cable car up the mountain, stopping at various sites upwards.